mikebranstein/speech-workshop-instructions/src/chapters/chapter5.md

 }
 ```

-The way this CSS endpoint works is that each time an utterance is detected, a JSON object is returned with `"RecognitionStatus": "Success"`.
+The way this STT endpoint works is that each time an utterance is detected, a JSON object is returned with `"RecognitionStatus": "Success"`.
 Inside, it tracks the audio millisecond count that was sent, based on the *Offset* and *Duration*, meaning that at audio millisecond 0, the system detected an utterance beginning, and an utterance ending after 26300000 milliseconds.

-The CSS also returns the speech hypothesis in a variety of formats.
+The STT also returns the speech hypothesis in a variety of formats.
 The most meaningful is the `"Display": "Pikachu is a cool Pokémon."` result, which is the official transcription with a confidence % of 92.3154%.

 Pretty cool.